-A cat vomiting is worrying, but the cause can usually be identified.
-Hairballs and undigested food are common sights.
+A cat vomiting without an easy-to-identify cause is extremely worrying.
+Hairballs and undigested food are common issues.
 When unidentifiable brown liquid is purged, however, it’s more concerning.

 Brown vomit is not a common occurrence, and it could potentially mean that your cat is seriously ill.
 Whatever the cause, you should get your cat to the vet for a thorough checkup to find out precisely what’s wrong.

 Reasons Why Cats Throw Up Light Brown Liquid

 If your cat is vomiting brown, smelly liquid, they will need to see a vet.
 Vomit in itself is not always a cause of panic.
 Brown shades to the liquid, however, are rarely a good sign.
 It could point to any of the following:

 This could be coming from their throat, especially if the regurgitation was violent.
 Alternatively, your cat may have bleeding gums or mouth ulcers.

 2) Purged a Hairball

 Hairballs are typically harmless.
 They can be awkward to purge, but they don’t place cats in danger.